zalora/deployix/build-support/serialize-c-value/README.md

 Reusing type definitions in single file programs
 -------------------------------------------------

-Many programs in `defnix` are defined in single self-contained source files.
+Many programs in `deployix` are defined in single self-contained source files.
 To facilitate code reuse, `serialize-c-value` defines the `DEFNIX_TYPES_ONLY` macro before including `header` so that these files can be used as `include` without their definitions (particularly of `main`) conflicting.